lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ### Weather

 Oviedo has a Cfb oceanic climate.
-Temperatures in October are mild, usually between 10 and 19ºC, and it commonly rains on a third of the days in the month (although in recent years there has been a trend towards sunnier than usual Octobers).
+Temperatures in October are usually mild, between 10 and 19ºC, and it commonly rains on a third of the days in the month (although in recent years there has been a trend towards sunnier than usual Octobers).
 Humidity is generally high, between 75 and 80%.

 Regarding Cabo Ortegal, temperatures are also mild in autumn (for reference, see the temperature chart below for the city of A Coruña, 60 km from Cabo Ortegal).
 Due to the peculiar orography of the area, with cliffs of more than 600 metres next to the sea, the weather can be very variable, even on the same day, and fog is not uncommon.
 Be prepared for changeable weather.
-The wind can be quite strong at times in the higher parts of the park.
+The wind can be quite strong at times in the higher parts of the geopark.

 ![climate](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/climate.png)